 With so many vital technologies relying on the model, accurate and reliable data collection is paramount.
 The model currently uses data collected by the European Space Agency Swarm mission, which was launched in 2013 and is expected to conclude in 2021.

 For the sake of sustainability, the NGA is using the MagQuest challenges to analyze data collection alternatives for the future.
-If the nanosatellites prevail, then the 30-centimeter-long, 10 -kilogram devices will provide the same level of service as the Swarm mission’s roughly 9-meter-long, 500-kilogram satellites.
+If the nanosatellites prevail, then the 30-centimeter-long, 10-kilogram devices should provide comparable service as the Swarm mission’s roughly 9-meter-long, 500-kilogram satellites.

 While NGA looks ahead, reliable nanosatellite infrastructure is accessible to governments and businesses now through a range of orbital services from hosted payloads and space platforms as a service, to fully tailored and purpose-built satellites and their operations.
 With these services, clients can fit sensing devices into commercial nanosatellites and run demanding data collection operations from space.

 Working together works better

 Spire is proud to have partnered with SBQuantum in the MagQuest challenge, submitting a joint entry that tied for second place.
 Working together demonstrated one of the primary benefits of orbital services: collaboration.

 The two organizations combined their specialties, each contributing a critical component of the solution.
 SBQuantum brought industry-leading expertise in magnetometers, creating a novel sensor that exploits the “quantum properties of atomic impurities in synthetic diamonds,” said David Roy-Guay, the company’s CEO, in a conversation with MagQuest.